getsentry/sentry-docs/src/wizard/javascript/index.md

     new Integrations.BrowserTracing(),
   ],

-  // Be sure to lower this in production, or use tracesSampler for finer control
+  // We recommend adjusting this value in production, or using tracesSampler
+  // for finer control
   tracesSampleRate: 1.0,
 });
 ```